All Episodes

 And I think that proceeds from their race.

-You heard JD Vance talking about this, that on some level, the kind of bugaboo right now of American politics are highly educated, metropolitan liberal white women who are just kind of the bane of everybody's existence, who are the plight and plague on American politics.
+You heard JD Vance talking about this, that on some level, the kind of bugaboo right now of American politics are highly educated, metropolitan, liberal white women who are just kind of the bane of everybody's existence, who are the plight and plague on American politics.

-These are the people responsible for so many of the worst political trends over the last 10 years, not just in terms of the ideas, but also how they're expressed, how the dialogue and discourse uh in evolves.
+These are the people responsible for so many of the worst political trends over the last 10 years, not just in terms of the ideas, but also how they're expressed, how the dialogue and discourse evolves.

 I've heard you talk about white women in quite acrimonious ways to be generous in terms of describing that.